iancmyers/eslint-grunt/README.md

 The eslint task can be run with the `grunt eslint` command.
 Files to run through ESLint and options may be specified according to the grunt [configuring tasks guide](http://gruntjs.com/configuring-tasks).
 There are a few options that you may pass to the eslint task, _all of which are optional_:

 * **config** _String_: This should be a path to your ESLint config JSON file.
 This must be a valid ESLint config JSON.
-If a config is not specified, the default file will be used.
-Take a look at the [default ESLint config JSON](https://github.com/nzakas/eslint/blob/master/conf/eslint.json) and the [ESLint rules documentation](https://github.com/nzakas/eslint/blob/master/docs/Rules.md).
+Note that `eslint-grunt` will respect the reporting level in your ESLint config JSON (1 is warn, 2 is error).
+Warn will let the task exit successfully.
+Error will fail the task.
+If a config is not specified, the default JSON file will be used.
+Take a look at the [default ESLint config JSON](https://github.com/iancmyers/eslint-grunt/blob/master/tasks/conf/eslint.json) and the [ESLint rules documentation](https://github.com/nzakas/eslint/blob/master/docs/Rules.md).

 * **rulesDir** _String_: The path to the directory containing your custom rules.
 These rules will be made available in addition to the rules that ship with ESLint core.
 You can take a look at the [source for the ESLint core rules](https://github.com/nzakas/eslint/tree/master/lib/rules) as an example for how to write your own, or read the ESLint [working with rules guide](https://github.com/nzakas/eslint/blob/master/docs/Working-with-Rules.md). _You must enable custom rules in your config file in the same way that ESLint core rules are enabled_.
 The rule key will be the same as your rule filename.

-* **force** _Boolean_: When force is set to `true` errors will be reported, but they will not fail the task.
+* **formatter** _String_: The name of a built-in formatter or the path to a custom ESLint formatter.
+By default a variation on ESLint's default formatter will be used.

 ## Examples

+### Task Configurations

 Simplest configuration.
 Lint all of the JavaScript files in the project: